-A Baptist seminary was built on this location in 1836, but was later torn down and replaced by the present structure designed by J.C.
-Dumaresq, who was also the architect of the Provincial Legislature and many other prominent public buildings in the Maritime Provinces.
+In 1836, a Baptist seminary was established at this spot, but later it was demolished and replaced by the existing structure, designed by J.C.
+Dumaresq.
+Dumaresq was the architect behind the Provincial Legislature and several other significant public edifices across the Maritime Provinces.

-In 1785, Colonel Thomas Carleton, the newly appointed governor, was so impressed with St. Anne’s Point that he made it his headquarters.
-One month later, he renamed the place Fredericton, and announced that it was to become the Capital of the Province.
-As he began to govern the Province as a military establishment, he had a new survey of the capital completed.
-Land was set aside for military purposes, a public common, a farmers market, the Church of England and a School.
-The new School would eventually become known as Fredericton High School.
+In 1785, the newly appointed governor, Colonel Thomas Carleton, was taken with the charm of St. Anne’s Point, prompting him to establish his headquarters there.
+A month later, he renamed it Fredericton and declared it the Capital of the Province.
+As he began to run the Province with a military emphasis, he ordered a fresh survey of the capital.
+Areas were designated for military use, a public common, a farmers market, the Church of England, and a School.
+This newly formed School would later evolve into Fredericton High School.

-Fredericton High School and the University of New Brunswick began in the same little wooden building located near the banks of the Saint John River.
-Known as the Provincial Academy of Arts and Sciences, it was entirely Anglican in its operation and entirely classical in its curriculum.
-Only a few male scholars were involved and girls were not admitted.
-UNB Saint John recently reported a Male/Female ratio of 50/50, so times certainly have changed!
+Fredericton High School and the University of New Brunswick originated in a small wooden structure situated near the banks of the Saint John River.
+This institution, known as the Provincial Academy of Arts and Sciences, was run entirely on Anglican principles and its curriculum was exclusively classical.
+It only catered to a handful of male students and did not allow the admission of girls.
+In a stark contrast to those days, UNB Saint John recently reported a gender ratio of 50/50.

-Although they started out sharing the same little wooden building on the banks of the St. John River, Fredericton High School and The University of New Brunswick both needed room to expand.
-By 1829 the University was established on the hillside and the academy had moved to a new site on Brunswick Street.
-The new School was to become known as the Collegiate Grammar School.
-Two red-brick buildings are all that remain of Fredericton High School in the older part of the city: the old York Street School on the site of the old Baptist Seminary and the George Street School (now a middle school) on the site of the old Park Barracks.
+Although Fredericton High School and The University of New Brunswick both started in this modest wooden building by the St. John River, they soon required more space to grow.
+By 1829, the University had set up on the hillside, and the academy had relocated to Brunswick Street.
+This newly relocated School would later become known as the Collegiate Grammar School.
+Only two red-brick buildings of the original Fredericton High School remain in the city’s older section: the old York Street School, built where the old Baptist Seminary once stood, and the George Street School (now a middle school), built on the location of the old Park Barracks.

-As FHS entered into its last five years at the York Street School (1920-1925), there would be challenging times ahead.
-For the first time in his career, Principal Foster was confronted with grooming and truancy situations.
-The senior girls wore tissue-paper ribbons in their hair because of the high cost of silk and the senior boys played “hooky” to attend the afternoon harness races.
+As FHS approached its final five years at the York Street School from 1920 to 1925, they were faced with considerable challenges.
+Principal Foster grappled with issues of grooming and truancy for the first time in his career.
+The senior girls wore ribbons made of tissue paper in their hair due to the high cost of silk, while the senior boys would skip school to catch the afternoon harness races.

-In 1924, Fredericton High School moved into a new building on the corner of Regent and George Streets, which is now the George Street Middle School.
-The new school opened for classes in 1925 with an enrollment of 425 students.
-In 1931 an annex of five classrooms and a garage was added to the building to accommodate the increasing number of students.
-After World War II, Fredericton High School continued to expand, continuing to offer academic, commercial and vocational courses.
-The graduation class of 1952 was the first class to graduate with a twelve year program.
+In 1924, Fredericton High School relocated to a new edifice at the junction of Regent and George Streets, which is now known as the George Street Middle School.
+The new school commenced classes in 1925, starting with an enrollment of 425 students.
+By 1931, an annex comprising five classrooms and a garage was built to cater to the growing student population.
+Post World War II, Fredericton High School continued to expand, offering academic, commercial, and vocational courses.
+The graduating class of 1952 was the first to complete a twelve-year program.

-In September of 1972 more than 2500 students were attending Fredericton High School in various locations.
-The new and present day FHS building officially opened on Saturday, April 28th, 1973.
-Prior to April, 1973, the Students were scattered, with the Grade 10 Students in the Old Normal School building on Queen Street and the Business Education Department in the Old York Street School.
-The opening of the present day Fredericton High School was a huge event, and included such people as the Architect William J. Lake, Engineers, General Contractors, District and Administrative Staff, Teachers and Students.
+As of September 1972, more than 2500 students attended Fredericton High School across different locations.
+The current FHS building officially opened its doors on Saturday, April 28th, 1973.
+Before this, students were dispersed, with Grade 10 students studying in the Old Normal School building on Queen Street and the Business Education Department situated in the Old York Street School.
+The inauguration of the current Fredericton High School was a major occasion, with the architect William J. Lake, engineers, general contractors, district and administrative staff, teachers, and students in attendance.

-The building now contains condos and is known as York House.
+Today, the building houses condos and is referred to as York House.